Location: Cedar Knolls, NJ

-There is one spot in the home that is well traveled but often overlooked.
-The stairway connecting the first and second floors sees lots of use.
-However, from a decorating perspective, it’s an area of the home that is sometimes given little thought.
+There is one spot in the home that is well-traveled but often overlooked in design – The stairway connecting the first and second floors.
 These homeowners were not going to settle for a purely functional stairway.
 They wanted this part of their home to be as gorgeous as the rest.
 So they called Monk’s.

 The first project which isn’t detailed here was the carpentry work.
 Monk’s carpentry crew installed chair rail and picture frame molding all along the staircase.
 Then our painters came in and painted the foyer and stairway.
 They painted both the walls and the new wainscoting.